hvpham-yorku/project-quick-quacker-coding/README.md

 After the branch is made, complete the task have your files be placed in the correct folders here is some resources to help get organized: https://mitcommlab.mit.edu/broad/commkit/file-structure/

+### 5. Add and commit your code
+Add and commit you code to the repo, then push it so it's in GitHub Use the Source Control tab to easily add and commit with typing the commands

+### Create a pull request
+Go to the GitHub repo and click on the pull requests tabs Create a new pull request with your branch merging into main

+### Discussion and Review

+We will review and discuss our features, if they are able to be approved.
+Make changes and fix issues according to what was found in the discussions and review